omnideconv/spacedeconv/README.md

 signature <- SpaceDeconv::build_model(single_cell_object, cell_type_col = "cell_ontology_class", method = "spotlight", assay_sc="cpm")
 ```
 ### Deconvolution
 To perform a deconvolution a SpatialExperiment object is required.
 Some methods additionally require a cell-type specific reference signature which can be calculated by `SpaceDeconv::build_model()`.
-By default the deconvolution results are added to the SpatialExperiment object for convenient visualization.
+By default the deconvolution results are added to the SpatialExperiment object to simplify the visualization.
 You can obtain the results in table form by setting `return_object=FALSE`.
 ```r
 # save the results to an annotated SpatialExperiment
 result <- SpaceDeconv::deconvolute(spatial_object, signature, method = "spotlight")